OJ 287: Characteristics

 The optical light curve shows that OJ 287 has a periodic variation of 11–12 years with a narrow double peak at maximum brightness.
 This kind of variation suggests that it is a binary supermassive black hole.
 The double-burst variability is thought to result from the smaller black hole punching through the accretion disc of the larger black hole twice in every 12 years.

-A secondary orbits the larger one with an observed orbital period of ~12 years and a calculated eccentricity of ~0.65.
+A secondary black hole orbits the larger one with an observed orbital period of approximately 12 years and a calculated eccentricity of approximately 0.65.
 The maximum brightness is obtained when the minor component moves through the accretion disk of the supermassive component at perinigricon.
-The perinigricon and aponigricon of its orbit are ~3,250 and ~17,500 AU, the latter is also ~0.275 light-year and ~0.085 parsec.
-With a new, recent study, the mass of the secondary supermassive black hole has not been calculated.
+The perinigricon and aponigricon of its orbit are about 3,250 and 17,500 AU.
+In recent models, the mass of the secondary supermassive black hole has been estimated to be approximately 150 million solar masses.

-An international research group, lead by Stefanie Komossa, calculated the new mass of the primary black hole.
+An international research group, led by Stefanie Komossa, calculated the mass of the primary black hole.
+"The results show that an exceptionally massive black hole exceeding 10 billion solar masses is no longer needed...the results favor models with a smaller mass of 100 million solar masses for the primary black hole".
+Their results, however, are disputed, and a high-mass black hole is still the most likely one.

-In order to reproduce all the known outbursts, the rotation of the primary black hole has to be 38% of the maximum allowed rotation for a Kerr black hole.
+In order to reproduce all the known outbursts, the rotation of the primary black hole is calculated to be 38% of the maximum allowed rotation for a Kerr black hole.

 The companion's orbit is decaying via the emission of gravitational radiation and it is expected to merge with the central black hole within approximately 10,000 years.